The Opportunity – Accelerating the Media Industry

 The IP-enabled economy is expanding rapidly.
 Consumers can now access virtually any audiovisual content, including HDTV, anytime, anywhere, and on any video-capable device.
 New video-based networks and communities are emerging; each one provides new opportunities to distribute, track and monetize the exchange of video.
 Several metrics capture the velocity of this change and indicate its likely near-term acceleration:

-• According to iSuppli Corp., the number of global broadband subscribers will more than double in five years, growing from 270.4 million in 2006 to a projected 622.7 million by 2011.
+- According to IHS iSuppli Corp., the number of global broadband subscribers will amount to 949 million by 2015, up 58% from 600 million in 2011.